alexadmin/it_overview/README.md

 4. All connections and parameters to external sources should be in one file.

-100% people utilization are equals to 100% utilization of server.
-[4] p.
-11.

 Testers should write automated test before developers starts write code.